-All RVCT tools are 32-bit applications and, therefore, have an address (memory accessed) limit of 4GB.
-Sun Solaris machines are all 64-bit but they will hit memory problems when building large images that extend over the 4GB boundary.
-This generates a warning message (L6000U) to indicate that there is not enough memory.
+Sun Solaris machines are all 64-bit but they will hit memory problems when building large images that extend over the 2GB boundary.
+This generates an armlink warning message (L6000U) to indicate that there is not enough memory.
 This might cause confusion since sufficient memory is available but the application cannot access it.